emancu/vim-files/README.markdown

     Argument required

 You have ruby interpretation enabled!
-Otherwise, if error is a like:
+Otherwise, if error is like a:

     Sorry, the command is not available in this version